 To keep your WordPress website somewhat secure, you need one of these plugins.

-5. Make sure you don’t have keyloggers on your PC
+Note: You should configure them properly as well! - Make sure you don’t have keyloggers on your PC

 Through small scripts from the internet, a page, or a browser add-on, they can capture and transmit your data.
 Use a good antivirus program on your PC.